Skip to content

 \\

-So to get the estimated number of species \(\hat{Y}\), we require at least two pieces of data: 1) the pH level, and 2) the biomass value.
-So let’s assume the biomass is something like 7.5, and the pH level is medium.
+So to get the estimated log species richness \(\hat{Y}_{log}\), we require at least two pieces of data: 1) the biomass value, and 2) the pH level (which determines if \(I_{mid}\) or \(I_{high}\) are 1 or 0).
+Let’s assume the biomass is 7.5, and the pH level is “mid”.
+For pH = “mid”: \(I_{mid}=1\) and \(I_{high}=0\).
 What will our equation simplify to?
-Well, let’s plug in our values for our biomass and the indicator functions:
+Well, let’s plug in our values:

 \\